Service-Learning Special Track Grants Program

 - Equity and access in K-12 education

-Activities funded under this special track grants program must be used to support new or existing service-learning courses that intentionally focus on developing university students’ understanding of: (a) civic education/civic learning; (b) equity and access in health/wellness; and/or (c) equity and access in K-12 education through their course learning objectives, activities, and assessment.
+Activities funded under this special track grants program must be used to support service-learning courses that intentionally focus on developing university students’ understanding of: (a) civic education/civic learning; (b) equity and access in health/wellness; and/or (c) equity and access in K-12 education through their course learning objectives, activities, and assessment.
+These funds may support courses that are currently designated as service-learning or to revise an existing course, not currently designated as service-learning, so that it meets the service-learning course designation requirements.

 Applications for this grant program are accepted on a rolling basis until November 1st of each academic year.
 Faculty interested in applying for Special Track Grants are encouraged to discuss their proposal with Service-Learning Office staff prior to applying.
 To be considered for these grants, applicants must submit three application components: